-?
-Knowing the reality of officials' observance of gender equality in the branches of Al-Quds Open University in 79 the Gaza Strip. ?
-Monitor the important obstacles that limit opportunities for gender equality at Al Quds Open 80 University. ?
-Providing a vision on ways to overcome from the perspective of female employees themselves.
+- Knowing the reality of officials' observance of gender equality in the branches of Al-Quds Open University in the Gaza Strip. - the important obstacles Monitor that opportunities for gender equality at Al Quds Open University. - Providing a vision on ways to overcome from the perspective of female employees themselves.

-b) The importance of studying Is a theoretical aspect in terms of providing an opportunity for specialists in the field of gender equality and a practical that may benefit researchers of gender in general.
+Is a theoretical aspect in terms of providing an opportunity for specialists in the field of gender equality and a practical that may benefit researchers of gender in general.

-c) Terms and concepts i.
-Gender equality 4
+c) Terms and concepts

+i.
+Gender equality

-Gender equality means that men and women have the same opportunities in rights; rather it does not mean that 85 men and women alike, and that all labor market measures must reach the same results.
-Rather, it means that all 86 men and women are free to develop their abilities and make life choices without being bound by stereotypes or 87 Prejudices about the roles or characteristics of men and women, and gender equality in labor standards indicates 88 a non-discrimination between women and men in remuneration, employment, and occupation and extends to all 89 rights to safety, protection, security, and social security.
+Gender equality means that men and women have the same opportunities in rights; rather it does not mean that men and women alike, and that all labor market measures must reach the same results.
+Rather, it means that all men and women are free to develop their abilities and make life choices without being bound by stereotypes or Prejudices about the roles or characteristics of men and women, and gender equality in labor standards indicates a non-discrimination between women and men in remuneration, employment, and occupation and extends to all rights to safety, protection, security, and social security.
 (Office Labor International, 2012).

-90 ii.
+ii.
 Palestinian universities

 The term university is taken from the word universities, which means assembly and was used to denote the gathering of professors and students from different countries and peoples.
-Hamed Ammar believes that it includes many dimensions, including a university for common general knowledge and a base for specialized professions and a university for various creations of human thought and a university for the principles of society and its cultural peculiarities, and a university for resources and sources of knowledge which Facilitating its renewal and 96 production, and a university for the fundamentals of life in terms of partnership in university life and a university for integrated and cooperative work teams.
+Hamed Ammar believes that it includes many dimensions, including a university for common general knowledge and a base for specialized professions and a university for various creations of human thought and a university for the principles of society and its cultural peculiarities, and a university for resources and sources of knowledge which Facilitating its renewal and production, and a university for the fundamentals of life in terms of partnership in university life and a university for integrated and cooperative work teams.
 (Al-Sagheer, 2005 AD, p.
-21) There are (49) higher education institutions in Palestine, including (16) universities and (??6) university colleges and (17) Community College (the Ministry of Education and Higher Education www.aqac.mohe.gov.ps).
+21) There are (49) higher education institutions in Palestine, including (16) universities and (16) university colleges and (17) Community College (the Ministry of Education and Higher Education www.agac.mohe.gov.ps).

-6 iii.
+iii.
 Al-Quds Open University